bnortman/docker-opengrok/README.md

 # docker-opengrok

-The one-liner to spin up a code search engine
+The one-liner to spin up a code search engine and connect to GitHub Organization build up a full set of all Repos in that Organization then Index that code nightly after a complete refresh

 [OpenGrok](http://opengrok.github.io/OpenGrok/) is a code search engine made by Sun (and now Oracle).